 We can't say that Heritage Steel is better than All-Clad, but it is certainly as good as All-Clad.
 It all depends on what you're looking for.

-Is Heritage Steel Better than Saladmaster?
+Heritage Steel Better Vs.Saladmaster

 (Saladmaster fans may disagree, but our testing shows this to be true.)

-Also, we much prefer the stainless handles on Heritage Steel to Saladmaster's plastic handles.
+Also, we prefer the stainless handles on Heritage Steel to Saladmaster's plastic handles.
 They'll last longer and they look better.

 read more in our saladmaster review